codex-academy/codeX_Feb2015Intro/colour-the-blocks.md

 This task will require you to:

-* add some button click event handlers using JavaScript
-* manipulate the styling by adding classes
+* manipulate the styling by adding classes.

 ### The DOM